autodesk-platform-services/aps-tutorial-postman/DA4ACAD/instructions/before_you_begin.md

 ## 1. Import Postman Environment for the tutorial

 Postman Environments are named configurations that implement variables to store values you typically use across many HTTP requests.
-For example, your access token, which has to specified with every request you send to Forge, is stored in an environment variable named `dapAccesssToken`.
+For example, your access token, which has to specified with every request you send to APS, is stored in an environment variable named `dapAccesssToken`.
 To import the environment you need for this tutorial:

 1. Download the file *DA4ACAD Tutorial.postman_environment.json* from the [*collections* folder of this repository](../collections).